-When the Kentucky Governor’s Scholars Program (GSP) named their 2017 participants, Grant County High School was pleased to have had six juniors and an alternate chosen for the prestigious 5-week, summer program.
+When the Kentucky Governor’s Scholars Program (GSP) convenes for 2017, Grant County High School will have SEVEN juniors participating in the prestigious 5-week, summer program.

-Chosen were: Braydon Dungan, Nicholas Kells, Lindsey Kinard, Wei Hao Lee, Shelby Newton, and Samantha Schawe, with Zachary Hollandsworth as an alternate.
+Chosen were: Braydon Dungan, Zachary Hollandsworth, Nicholas Kells, Lindsey Kinard, Wei Hao Lee, Shelby Newton, and Samantha Schawe.
 These students will represent Grant County High School in the Governor’s Scholars Program held at one of three college campuses throughout Kentucky.

 The Governor’s Scholars Program was established in 1983, with the mission to “enhance Kentucky’s next generation of civic and economic leaders and to create models of education excellence for teachers and students.”
 The program provides academic and personal growth through a strong liberal arts program, together with a full co-curricular and residential life experience.